monstercameron/Modern_os/wants.md

-we need to create a tile spec that talk about tile features such as icons, text, char count, controls, widgets, hide, show, grid snapping, scaling 1x1 2x1 2x2 etc we should have a tile app that explain the features with toggles and configs add a global registry component that track user prefs and sotre them to local storage for persistence add a quick way to delete this state add quick and subtle animates to the entire project
+add quick and subtle animates to the entire project
 I like springy and sub 100ms animations create a standardized way to handle errors and log out only relevant errors